Traffic builds up as holidaymakers leave cities for Queen's Birthday weekend

-Holidaymakers leaving town for the three-day Queen's Birthday weekend are starting to run into heavy traffic.
+Heavy traffic and crashes are causing congestion and delays as thousands of holidaymakers leave town for the three-day Queen's Birthday weekend.

+State Highway 1 north of Auckland has now reopened after a fatal crash earlier closed traffic in both directions.

-The NZ Transport Agency reported queues on the main highway north out of Wellington.
+But the NZ Transport Agency is reporting queues on the main highway north out of Wellington.

+And crash has blocked the right southbound lane at Horokiwi on State Highway 2.

 As holiday travellers meet the peak home-time traffic, all of Auckland's motorways are carrying heavy flows.